Dominik-DiBenedetto/NUKE-JS/README.md

 | NUKE.for() | 3 - Loop End #         |
 | NUKE.for() | 4 - What the loop runs |

-Now you have three stores rendered out
+Now you have three stores rendered out each with a store-storeNumber class (for styling) Now we will fill in the information/text: